prepcb/PhaseField/README.md

 Note the "2" in the command line indicating a restart from the value held in the CHK.out file.

-The reason for this (copying of the restart file paramesh_chk_000001) procedure is to avoid build up of many restart file tyaking up hard disk space.
+The reason for this (copying of the restart file paramesh_chk_000001) procedure is to avoid build up of many restart file taking up hard disk space.

 The alternative is to modify (e.g. using emacs) the code in: